Azure/azure-sdk-for-js/documentation/writing_tests.md

 - [Mocha](https://www.npmjs.com/package/mocha), which offers a well known and stable test framework for both NodeJS and the browser.
 - [Chai](https://www.npmjs.com/package/chai), a well known assertion library for Node and the browser.
-- [Rollup](https://www.npmjs.com/package/rollup), to bundle JavaScript for different environments, which helps us write a single TypeScript source and trust it will compile correctly for Node and the browser.
+- [Rollup](https://www.npmjs.com/package/rollup), to bundle JavaScript for different environments, which helps us write in TypeScript and build for Node and the browser.
 - [Karma](https://www.npmjs.com/package/karma), which allows us to run our tests in multiple browsers.

-We've also come up with our own internal tools:
+We're also making use of internal tools:

-- The [Recorder](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/test-utils/recorder) is a tool that helps us run our live tests against static recordings obtained from a previous successful run, which aims to ensure that our code hasn't changed while benefitting from not having to reach out to live services.
+- The [Recorder](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/test-utils/recorder) is a tool that helps us run our live tests against static recordings obtained from a previous successful run, which aims to ensure that our code hasn't changed while benefitting from not having to reach out to live services every time we want to run our tests.

-Now, let's see how we're using the mentioned tools.
+We'll now explore how we're using the mentioned tools.

 ### Mocha